1. A good employee recognition program boosts engagement and retention and creates a positive work culture.

 Hence, it should be well-aligned with the mission, vision, and core values of the organization.

-This can help the organization identify the strategies that would work best in their context.
+It can help the organization identify the strategies that would work best in their context.

 However, every program needs to meet the specific business objectives, as well as employee needs and expectations.